miklevin/MikeLev.in/index.md

 I'm at least the 2nd most cheesy, chatty channeller of the subconscious you'll meet today, likened to Keanu characters, get that I'm Gilfoyle and jibed that I'm Jeb.
 I code in NeoVim like I'm outside the simulation, and I'm here to help you improve your life through journaling.
+If you like what you see, then please consider subscribing.

 Follow me like the Pied Piper to the promised land of Free and Open Source, and you'll soon be using your Kung Fu to dredge your subconscious to write better